tidyverse/tidyverse.org/content/blog/renaming-default-branch/index.md

 ### How will I know I have a problem?

-Let's show what it looks like when you try to pull from a remote repo in a project that used to use `master`, but now uses `main`, but you haven't updated your local repo yet.
+Here's what it looks like when you try to pull from a remote repo in a project that used to use `master`, but now uses `main`, but you haven't updated your local repo yet.

 -   Example with [`usethis::pr_merge_main()`](https://usethis.r-lib.org/reference/pull-requests.html):